 Make sure you spread the moments of personalisation moments across your film, as this works favourably for the drop-off rate.
 You keep the viewer curious, alert and the message relevant.
 The chance that someone will drop out during the video will be considerably smaller.

 Use the available data to make the message really relevant for the recipient.
 Do you have someone's place of residence?
 Then you can animate it on a sign in the background, but you can also show the nearest store where the viewer can go.
 The latter is way more relevant, whereas the first is more gimmicky.

 Try to stay away from the 1-on-1 display of available data and make sure you get to a deeper level while concepting.
 Ask yourself: how can I really relevant for the viewer based on this data?
 Can I adjust visuals, audio, scenes, image or subtitles to be extra relevant?

 4. Variable outcomes

 Within some campaign flows, or a contact moment in a customer journey, shareability is an important objective.
 Do you want someone to create their own personal video?
 And share it to create extra reach, brand awareness or leads?
-Then make sure you have a variable component in the dynamic video, so that the video is always different.
-Maybe the storyline is differs per viewer.
-Variable outcomes ensures optimal curiosity which is a strong trigger to take action.
-You want to create a craving, because predictability does not create desire.
+Then make sure you have a variable component in the dynamic video so that the video is always different.
+Maybe the storyline differs per viewer.
+Variable outcomes ensure optimal curiosity which is a strong trigger to take action.
+You want to create a craving because predictability does not create desire.